fribbels/Fribbels-Epic-7-Optimizer/README.md

 * **Lower the Top % to make the search faster, or increase Top % to search more results.** Most of the time I use 25-40%, sometimes lower if I want only my best gear on the unit.
 * If you want a certain piece of gear to stay on a hero, go to the Gear tab -> Edit Selected Item -> Equipped and equip it on them first.
 [Example](https://i.imgur.com/oNO9ivL.png) Then you can use the optimizer with "Keep current" checked to keep that piece on them.

-## Closing thoughts
+## TODO List

 Hopefully this is useful for anyone looking for an easier way to gear their units.
 There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
-I only work on this in my spare time, so please be patient with new features, and I welcome other contributors to the code as well.
+I only work on this in my spare time, so please be patient with new features.

 **Working on:**
  - v1.4.0